Last Updated on May 4, 2021 by Red Nomad OZ

 But who cares about an old tree (or two) when there’s the shy Alberts Lyrebird watching from behind the ferns?
 Not Pilchard!!

-The staggering scenery from the three lookouts on the park’s eastern boundary on the edge of the escarpment are pretty impressive if the 1000m drop down to the Tweed Valley below doesn’t scare you rigid.
-I didn’t need any signs warning me not to stray off the paths – even if I wasn’t the world’s biggest coward there’s NO WAY I’d go near the edge without a railing between me and the drop off!
+The staggering scenery from the three lookouts on the edge of the escarpment are pretty impressive.
+That’s if the 1000m drop down to the Tweed Valley below doesn’t scare you rigid.
+I didn’t need any signs warning me not to stray off the paths.
+Even if I wasn’t the world’s biggest coward there’s NO WAY I’d go near the edge without a railing between me and the drop off!

 I chose to see the blue haze caused by smoke from a controlled burn in the distance as ‘atmospheric’ rather than ‘annoying’.